 Düsseldorf, the 'pearl on the Rhine', as people call it: The city with many faces tempts internationals to stroll along the 'Kö' and then toasts one another at night at the world's longest bar in the middle of the Old Town.

 One thing is for sure: the motley mix of internationals, expats and students makes it easy to feel at home in Düsseldorf.
-So, which neighbourhood is the best place to live in Düsseldorf?
+So, which neighbourhood is the best to find rental homes in Düsseldorf?

-We've been exploring the city districts 1 with its six neighbourhoods
+We've been exploring the city districts with its 6 neighbourhoods

 Dusseldorf in one word: international.
 It's a city by the Rhine that can be cosmopolitan and colourful, yet it's also elegant and chic.
 And that's perhaps the secret sauce behind why so many international companies have set up their European headquarters in Düsseldorf.
 With its creative flair, Düsseldorf is also home to many advertising agencies and artists.

 Would you have thought that Düsseldorf, in particular, is popular in the Far East?

 More than 10,000 people with 400 companies from Japan are at home in Düsseldorf.”

 And so it's no surprise that Düsseldorf has meanwhile caught a whiff of Japan.
 To give one example, Düsseldorf celebrates the annual Japan Day festival with its guests from Fujiyama, featuring fireworks.
 Oh, Dusseldorf quenches your Asian wanderlust: you're hardly going to find Japanese ramen noodles as good as this in any other place in Europe!